himerus/omega/.kit/README.md

 * [Omega.gs](https://github.com/himerus/omegags) - Omega Grid System
 * [himerus/drupal](https://github.com/himerus/drupal) - Composer template for Drupal 8.
 ## Inline Documentation
-> You'll find that the `OMEGA_SUBTHEME` theme has a vast coverage of inline documentation.
+> You'll find that the `omega_subtheme` theme has a vast coverage of inline documentation.

 ### `README.md` files
 It really _behooves_ you to read, at least once, any `README.md` you come across in your theme.